 Chaplaincy is part of the beating heart of our school, striving to continually foster the Catholic Life of Holy Cross and opportunities for all students to engage spiritually.
-Miss Byrne is our Lay School Chaplain and coordinates a lot of chaplaincy provision, which fits in with the school mission as a whole.
+Mrs Ryan is our Lay School Chaplain and coordinates a lot of chaplaincy provision, which fits in with the school mission as a whole.
 The vision of chaplaincy at our school is “to support the Catholic life of the school by ever-increasing student participation which aids them to deepen their spiritual life“.
 We have a beautiful school chapel, “Chapel of the Resurrection” that is open every day and regularly visited by students and staff alike for reflection, personal and group prayer.

 “Chaplaincy provision has been enhanced in recent years with the appointment of a lay chaplain who continues to devise effective new ways of engaging pupils in the religious and spiritual life of the school irrespective of their personal faith or belief.”